Date: 1st April 2013

 Location: Burnley, Lancashire

-My eighth stadium of 2013 was on Monday 1st April 2013 at Turf Moor in Burnley, Lancashire.
+My eighth ground of 2013 was on Monday 1st April at Turf Moor in Burnley, Lancashire.
 The match was Burnley vs. Nottingham Forest in the Football League Championship.

 Turf Moor is close to the centre of Burnley in a residential area of the town.
 The ground is just under a mile from the two of the town's railway stations (Burnley Manchester Road and Burnley Central) and has been home to the club since 1883.